 My research interests are broadly surrounding the anthropology and philosophy of biology and the ecological sciences, cartography, postcolonial and feminist STS, and environmental and medical humanities.
-My PhD project investigates implications of human-nature interactions as part of ecological research work.
-I seek to study how ecologists make sense of their field, their relationship with their non-human subjects and what that can tell us about ecologists' epistemological orientation to the biophysical environment, their understanding of ideas about human bodies, the environment, wellness and disease and ecological relationships at large.
+My dissertation project seeks to situate the phenomenon of wildfires and built environment fires in the context of capitalism and colonialism.
+I also study how ecologists make sense of their field, their relationship with their non-human subjects, and what that can tell us about ecologists' epistemological orientation to the biophysical environment, their understanding of ideas about human bodies, the environment, wellness and disease, and ecological relationships at large.

 My research focuses on the history of modern technology and how it reflects and influences how we understand, see and seek the self.
 I consider both primary phenomena of how specific technologies have held particular sway over how we fashion the self, including photography, biometrics and self-tracking applications as well as secondary epiphenomena, for instance, the rhetorical similarities between how we talk about machines and ourselves with notions of potential, failure and objectivity.